 You may have never heard of Sossusvlei, but if you have ever seen pictures of Namibia, you probably saw Sossusvlei.
-The sand dunes are enormous, some of them well above 300 meters, but they aren’t the biggest in the world.
+The sand dunes are enormous, some well above 300 meters, but they aren’t the biggest in the world.

 The biggest dune is called dune 7 (1,256 feet -383 meters) because it’s the seventh dune after crossing the Tsauchab river.
 Other famous dunes are Big daddy (perfect naming, right?) and dune 45.
 Dune 45 is even said to be the most photographed in the world…

 Etosha is one of the most well-known safari destinations in the world, and it’s undoubtedly the most famous in Namibia.
 For those who want to enjoy a safari independently, it’s easily one of the best options in Africa.
 There are numerous accommodation alternatives in Etosha National Park, but also with restaurants, shops, swimming pools, viewing decks, and petrol stations.
 Luxurious camps in Etosha’s remote areas have added top-end accommodation to the park’s offerings.